Get

 Merrick Purrfect Bistro Grain-Free Dry Cat Food lists salmon and sweet potato as the main ingredients.
 It is high in omega fatty acids and contains antioxidants, vitamins, and essential minerals.
 Other ingredients at the top of the list are chicken meal, turkey meal, and dried egg product.

-Purrfect Bistro contains 38% protein and 29% carbs, which is around average for protein, fat, and fiber but above average for its carbohydrate content.
+Purrfect Bistro contains 38% protein and 34% carbs, which is around average for protein and fat but higher than average in carbohydrate content for a grain-free formula.
 Although it contains no grain, which would make it suitable for sensitive stomachs and cats with allergies, it has deboned salmon and dried egg, which are considered allergens and may cause allergic reactions in your cat.

 Calorie Breakdown: